saramorgan/LWCGettingStarted/README.md

    - Add code to the subscriber component to receive data
    - Explain how to work with NavigationMixin
    - Add code to handle navigating to a data record
-   - Explain why using LMS is not always the best approach